robinpunn/blockchain-education/ethernaut/05-token/README.md

-#### You will beat this level if
+## Token
-- The goal of this level is for you to hack the basic token contract below.
+The goal of this level is for you to hack the basic token contract below.
-- You are given 20 tokens to start with and you will beat the level if you somehow manage to get your hands on any additional tokens.
+You are given 20 tokens to start with and you will beat the level if you somehow manage to get your hands on any additional tokens.
 Preferably a very large amount of tokens.

 ##### Things that might help
-- What is an odometer?
+What is an odometer?

 #### Understanding the contract
 1. State Variables